-As the Board only consists or four members, the Board has determined not to establish a separate nomination committee as the Board considers that such a committee is not necessary and would be burdensome at this time given such role a committee would play and the Board's current size and composition.
+As the Board consists of five members, the Board has determined not to establish a separate nomination committee as the Board considers that such a committee is not necessary and would be burdensome at this time given the role such a committee would play and the Board's current size and composition.

-The Board considers that it collectively has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively in considering the matters that would otherwise be considered by that committee.
+The Board considers that it collectively has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to effectively discharge the duties and responsibilities that would otherwise be considered by that committee.